fathimakm/web_security_notes/sql_injection.md

 *Most SQL injection vulnerabilities arise within the WHERE clause of a SELECT query.*

-+ The most common other locations where SQL injection arises are in Update,  Select, Insert tatements and orderby, where clauses.
++ The most common other locations where SQL injection arises are in Update,  Select, Insert statements and orderby, where clauses.  (mostly within __where__ of a __select__ query)

++ Some other common locations where SQL injection arises are:

+In UPDATE statements, within the updated values or the WHERE clause.
+In INSERT statements, within the inserted values.
+In SELECT statements, within the table or column name.
+In SELECT statements, within the ORDER BY clause.

-Some common SQL injection examples include:
+### Some common SQL injection examples include:

 + Retrieving hidden data, where you can modify a SQL query to return additional results.
 - Subverting application logic, where you can change a query to interfere with the application's logic.